Walert - Your Open Day FAQ Buddy

 The Team

-The Walert team consists of HDR students, research fellows, and members of ADM+S and RMIT CIDDA (now members of the CHAI STEM Research Leading Centre), with experience in information access and retrieval, conversational user interfaces, natural language processing, software engineering, and machine learning: Sachin Pathiyan Cherumanal, Kaixin Ji, Lin Tian, Futoon Abu Shaqra, Angel Felipe Magnossão de Paula, Danula Hettiachchi, Halil Ali, Johanne Trippas, Falk Scholer, and Damiano Spina.
+The Walert team consists of HDR students, research fellows, and members of ADM+S and RMIT STEM Leading Research Centre for Human-AI Information Environments (CHAI), with experience in information access and retrieval, conversational user interfaces, natural language processing, software engineering, and machine learning: Sachin Pathiyan Cherumanal, Kaixin Ji, Lin Tian, Futoon Abu Shaqra, Angel Felipe Magnossão de Paula, Danula Hettiachchi, Halil Ali, Johanne Trippas, Falk Scholer, and Damiano Spina.

 Walert was designed and developed in the unceded lands of the Woi Wurrung and Boon Wurrung peoples of the eastern Kulin Nation.
 We pay our respects to their Ancestors and Elders, past, present, and emerging.
-This research is partially supported by the Australian Research Council (DE200100064, CE200100005) and is undertaken with the assistance of computing resources from RACE (RMIT AWS Cloud Supercomputing).
-We thank Amina Hossain and Santha Sumanasekara for their valuable contributions.and the RMIT RACE Hub.
-We thank Amina Hossain and Santha Sumanasekara for their valuable contributions.
+This research is partially supported by the Australian Research Council (DE200100064, CE200100005), the RMIT's Information in Society Enabling Capability Platform (EIP), and is undertaken with the assistance of computing resources from RACE (RMIT AWS Cloud Supercomputing) Hub.
+We thank Mohammad Kazemi Beydokhti, Amina Hossain, and Santha Sumanasekara for their valuable contributions.